PTSD in Military Veterans

 - Being on guard all the time, jumpy, and emotionally reactive, as indicated by irritability, angry outbursts, reckless behavior, difficulty sleeping, trouble concentrating, hypervigilance, and an exaggerated start response.

 As a veteran with PTSD, the job of recovery is to transition out of the mental and emotional war zone you’re still living in.
 It won’t happen overnight, but if you take it day by day, you’ll soon see progress.
-And as you learn how to deal with your combat stress, you’ll also be learning skills that will translate into success in the rest of your life—tools you can use for much more than overcoming PTSD.
+And as you learn how to deal with your combat stress, you’ll also be learning skills that will translate into success in the rest of your post-war life—tools you can use for much more than overcoming PTSD.

 As a survivor of a war zone, you already know that the world can be a dangerous place at times.
 The problem with PTSD is that it makes you feel as if you’re still in danger, even when you’re not.
 And it isn’t necessarily just a sense of physical danger, but also of mental and emotional danger.
 You may feel like you can’t trust your own mind or that your feelings may hurt you or make you go crazy—even kill you.
 That’s why the first priority in dealing with PTSD is reestablishing safety.
-It’s a crucial step before facing any traumatic memories and emotional issues.

 What is your sense of safety?